LoSk-p/esp32-vara-demo/README.md

 ```
 and fill it with the information about your Vara account and WiFi Network. `PRIV_KEY` and `PUB_KEY` are the private and public keys of your Vara account, `SS58_ADR` is its address.

 **This demo works only for ED25519 accounts!
-Also account must have more then 10 tokens.**
+Also account must have more then 10 tokens in Vara test network.**

 To get the private and public keys from your account seed phrase you can use [get-keys.py](get-keys.py) script.
 Just run it and follow instructions:
 ```bash